splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-sumologic-integration.rst

 - Enterprise

-**Sumo Logic** is the industry's leading secure and purpose-built cloud-based machine data analytics service that leverages big data for real-time IT insights.
+Sumo Logic is the industry's leading secure and purpose-built cloud-based machine data analytics service that leverages big data for real-time IT insights.

-This integration uses Sumo Logic's “Connections” option to send webhooks to the Splunk On-Call REST endpoint, creating incidents in the timeline.
+This integration uses the Sumo Logic “Connections” option to send webhooks to the Splunk On-Call REST endpoint, creating incidents in the timeline.
 The following guide describes the steps needed to integrate the two platforms.